proveskit/pysquared/docs/contributing-macos.md

 You should now be able to run the `make` command in the root of the repo to get started.

-### A note on `make install`
+### A note on `make install-flight-software`
-`make install` is a command that can be used to quickly install the code you're working on onto the board.
+`make install-flight-software` is a command that can be used to quickly install the code you're working on onto the board.
 On Mac, you can find the location of your mount by looking for a mount named `PYSQUARED` in your `/Volumes` directory
 ```sh
 ls -lah /Volumes | grep PYSQUARED
 ...